It’s a tough job, but someone’s got to do it - and when it comes to cutting down your wedding guest list, that someone is you.

 No one understands the relationships you have with your friends, family, colleagues or neighbours quite like you and your partner, so it falls to you not only to build the guest list for your wedding, but to trim it back when things start to get out of hand.
 It’s a common issue that hundreds of couples end up facing, and one that requires very sensitive handling.

-With current government guidelines capping the number of wedding guests at 30 and couples looking to host more intimate celebrations in the future, it's important to how you can uninvite guests or cut down your list without hurting anyone's feelings.
+When the tier system returns, the number of guests is likely to be capped at 15 or 30 and, with couples looking to host more intimate celebrations in the future, it's important to how you can uninvite guests or cut down your list without hurting anyone's feelings.

 We know that wedding planners always have a trick or two up their sleeves when it comes to these awkward situations.
 So we asked two brilliant industry experts – Cherelle Joseph of Perfectly Planned 4 You and Assumpta Vitcu of AVE Creations – to share the pointers they give the couples they’re working with when the numbers just aren’t adding up.